The community at Birmingham Central Synagogue prides itself on providing warmth and hospitality for its many visitors.

 If you plan to visit Birmingham, hospitality within the community can be easily arranged for Shabbat and Yom Tov meals, and if required during the week.

-Please don’t hesitate to contact Mrs Sybil Prais via the shul office.
+Please don’t hesitate to contact the shul office.

-The mikvah (for ladies only) is located on site and is open to the whole community and visitors.
+The Birmingham mikvah is located on-site and is open to the whole community and visitors.

-Please call 0121 285 1809 to make an appointment with the mikvah lady, at least 48 hours in advance.
+Ladies, please call the Mikvah Attendant on 07805367672 to make an appointment, at least 48 hours in advance.

 If you wish to use the mikvah for keilim, please contact the shul office.